NativeScript/plugins/packages/appavailability/README.md

 ### Determining the correct identifier for an app.

 - `Android:` simply search the Play Store and use the id in the URL.
 For Twitter this is `com.twitter.android` because the URL is `https://play.google.com/store/apps/details?id=com.twitter.android`.
 - `iOS:` this one is a bit harder but this site should cover most apps you're interested in.
-When in doubt you can always fire up Safari on your iPhone and type for example `'twitter://'` in the address bar, if the app launches you're good.
+When in doubt you can always fire up Safari on your iPhone and type for example `'twitter://'` in the address bar if the app launches you're good.

 ## iOS whitelisting

 To get useful results on iOS 9+ you need to whitelist the URL Scheme you're querying in the application's `Info.plist`.

-For example, to query for `twitter://`, `whatsapp://` and `fb://`, edit the `app/App_ResourcesiOS/Info.plist` as follows:
+For example, to query for `twitter://`, `whatsapp://` and `fb://`, edit `app/App_ResourcesiOS/Info.plist` as follows:

 ```xml
 <key>LSApplicationQueriesSchemes</key>